MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

-    *   Approach B: Call [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and check whether the `versionInfo` is `NULL`.
-If `versionInfo` is `NULL`, the WebView2 Runtime isn't currently installed.
+    *   Alternatively, call [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and check whether the `versionInfo` is `NULL`.
+If `versionInfo` is `NULL`, the WebView2 Runtime isn't currently installed on the client.

 1. If the WebView2 Runtime is not installed, run the Evergreen Standalone Installer.
 If you want to run a silent installation, either run the installer from an elevated process, or copy and run the following command:

     ```shell